 Be sure to download the spreadsheets at the end of the post!

 Or how about the oranges, about which entire essays have been written?
-As Al Pacino might have said in a lesser movie, Any Given Sunday, “The oranges we need… are everywheeeeeere!”
+As Al Pacino might have said in Any Given Sunday, “The oranges we need… are everywheeeeeere!”

 We managed to serve every single item listed in the following spreadsheets, on time.
-We did have to pause the first film a couple of times, since there’s a nasty stretch from 29 minutes until 59 minutes in where you’re serving things that are all over the map.
-Other than that, the day was a blast!
+We did have to pause the first film a couple of times, since there’s a nasty stretch from the 29 minute to 59 minute mark, where you’re serving things that are all over the map.
+Other than that, the day (and night) were a blast!